SamuelRott/react-autocompletion/README.md

 ### Arrow Controls

-There is no js solution implemented, but you can use html native arrow controls with the <select> and <option> element.
+There is no js solution implemented, but you can use html native arrow controls with the `<select>` and `<option>` element.

+### To-dos

+1. Implement a javascript solution for Arrow controls.
+2. Add an onSubmit event for the form, in this case maybe open selected channel in new tab ?
+3. Add more test (check fetch result, functions output...).